How It Works

 - Distributors who distribute articles as received and perform no modifications.*

-Retailers and other supply chain actors supplying articles directly to consumers are not obligated to submit information to the European Chemicals Agency (ECHA).
-There is still contention about the ability of non-EU manufacturers appointing some kind of legal representative in the EU to cover the responsibilities of the importers.
+Retailers and other supply chain actors supplying articles directly to consumers are not obligated to submit information to European Chemicals Agency (ECHA).

 * Required to submit into the SCIP database following the Simplified SCIP Notification (SSN) process.